hotndy/SPAC-SupplementaryMaterials/README.md

    The 7 video files starting with "realrain_" are derain results for real rain.

 2. Under the SupperPixel_Matching_Evaluations foder are the results of SP units vs. rectangular patches for the Middleburry Stereo Dataset.
 Matching results for the SP units are with names "xxx_sp.png", and the results for the rectangular patches are with names "xxx_blk.png".

+3. Under the Dataset_Testing_Synthetic are the

+4. Under the Dataset_Testing_realRain are the